marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

    However, this adds 4 bits to the variable Compression Residue size (see {{Section 7.4.2 of RFC8724}}).

-## CoAP Option Size1, Size2, Proxy-URI, and Proxy-Scheme Fields # {#ssec-size1-size2-proxy-uri-proxy-scheme-option}
+## CoAP Option Size1, Size2, Proxy-Uri, and Proxy-Scheme Fields # {#ssec-size1-size2-proxy-uri-proxy-scheme-option}

 The SCHC Rule description MAY define sending some field values by not setting the TV, while setting the MO to "ignore" and the CDA to "value-sent".
 A Rule MAY also use a "match-mapping" MO when there are different options for the same FID.
 Otherwise, the Rule sets the TV to a specific value, the MO to "equal", and the CDA to "not-sent".